 The purpose of this contest is to recognize our outstanding students and their writing.
 Please consider entering your top student’s essay — we ask that you use the entry form below.
 Each school may submit up to two essays, one from a Senior and one from a Junior.

 The top six essays will be recognized.
-The top three will receive awards and featured recognition at our annual CCEA conference.
+The top three will receive awards and be recognized at our annual Conference.

-The student must be sponsored by a current professional member of CCEA or an employee of a CCEA member school.
+The student must be sponsored by a current professional member of CCEA Plus or an employee of a CCEA+ member school.
 You may register for new membership here in conjunction with this submission.